BrigitaCarolina/Tucil3_13521077_13521156/README.md

 `node mainProgram.js`

 ## Input File Restriction
+* Input file is stored in the test folder
 * Input node coordinates and adjacency matrices are stored in a file with .txt format consist of :
   * Line 1 specifies the number of nodes on the map
   * Line 2 specifies the coordinates for the center of the map view